Diaresta/DRAFTBOYS/README.md

 - [ ] Double check for accessibility(alt, etc.)

 - [ ] Take views folder (outside of 'static') and replace the one in static with it (and fix express routing)

+- [ ] Delete html files (will also stop localhost from loading index.html)

 ___
 **Ideas**